COVID-19 pandemic in Rajasthan: Testing

-Rajasthan is among the states of the country which have conducted highest number of tests and have per capita ratio of tests higher than national average.
-The State government is looking to further step up its testing capacity to 10,000 tests per day.
+Rajasthan was among the states of the country which have conducted highest number of tests and have per capita ratio of tests higher than national average.
+The State government had also planned to further step up its testing capacity to 10,000 tests per day.
 7 out of 14 government medical colleges and AIIMS Jodhpur were conducting RT-PCR testing across the state, with only Sawai Man Singh Hospital having an automatic nuclear extraction machine.
 Government had ordered PCR machines for all 33 districts and automatic RNA extraction machines for remaining seven medical colleges.

 On 18 April, the state government was the first to start rapid testing for COVID-19 through rapid testing kits on 17 April.
 It gives instant results based on presence of antibodies in blood, which helps in quickly isolating the suspected person.
 On 21 April, the state government stopped using rapid testing kits as they were giving low accuracy of 5.4% in compared to expected 90% accuracy.
 Later, ICMR advised all states to stop using rapid testing kits for next two days until their on-ground teams validates these kits.

-On 29 April, State Health Minister Dr. Raghu Sharma said that 8 CB-NAAT machines used for detecting tuberculosis, were being transferred to government medical colleges in Jaipur, Jodhpur, Bikaner and Kota to increase the testing rates, as ICMR have permitted use of diagnostic machines which tests drug-resistant tuberculosis.
+On 29 April, State Health Minister Dr. Raghu Sharma said that 8 CB-NAAT machines used for detecting tuberculosis, were being transferred to government medical colleges in Jaipur, Jodhpur, Bikaner and Kota to increase the testing rates, as ICMR had permitted use of diagnostic machines which tests drug-resistant tuberculosis.

-On 31 May, CM Ashok Gehlot said that the state have achieved the testing rate of 16,000 samples per day and testing labs would be set up in all 33 districts of the state to increase the capacity to 25,000 tests per day.
+On 31 May, CM Ashok Gehlot said that the state had achieved the testing rate of 16,000 samples per day and testing labs would be set up in all 33 districts of the state to increase the capacity to 25,000 tests per day.